matejaputic/shortcuts/shortcuts.md

 `ffmpeg -r 2 -i '%*.jpg' fullstitch.mp4` Stitch a bunch of jpegs together into a video at 2 fps

 `ssh user@server "echo \"`cat ~/.ssh/id_rsa.pub`\" >> .ssh/authorized_keys"` Copy public key to authorized_keys on remote machine

+`ps afx` Get a listing of all processes and child processes with full commands